Okanagan-Basin-Water-Board/RavenHydrologicOperationsModel/README.md

 https://www.obwb.ca/docs/2020-okanagan-floodplain-mapping-nhc-finalreport-lowres.pdf

-Model forcing data (daily maximum and minimum temperature and total precipitation) to be available in NetCDF format from the OBWB.
+Model forcing data (daily maximum and minimum temperature and total precipitation) to be available in NetCDF format from the Google Cloud Platform (see model meta data).
 Potential users should contact [Nelson Jatel](mailto:nelson.jatel@obwb.ca).

 ## License